mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Note: I'm not yet sure how much of the 3M model will be described in the "Results-Design" chapter.
 A short recap here seems appropriate.

 As previously discussed, the process of developing the learning design happened in tandem with the data gathering.
 The model was guided by reflection and feedback from ongoing game making sessions.
 The following sections shift perspective slightly from a research perspective which seeks to inform research in the area of collaborative game making to an academic audience to a framing which will be accessible to practitioners and participants as well.

-To do this some context of user experience is outlined.
+Note: To do this some areas of context are outlined which may end up in the opening chapters.

 ### Presenting GDP to participants as "Missions"